-If your vehicle continues to make reasonable headway, responding to light changes in acceleration, you are safe enough to explore new areas.
+Use the standing position recommended earlier and if your vehicle continues to make reasonable headway, responding to light changes in acceleration, you are safe enough to explore new areas.
 If not, turn in as wide an arc as possible and look for firmer trails.

-Icy Surface - Ice or extremely hardpacked snow can be difficult to negotiate as both ski and tracks do not have much traction.
+icy Surface - Ice or extremely hardpacked snow can be difficult to negotiate as both skis and track do not have much traction.
 Best advice is to slow down and avoid rapid acceleration or braking.